 How To Support Your Blood Sugar Levels

-Stabilize Your Blood Sugar Levels To Optimize Your Weight Loss, Energy, Mind, and Mood.
+Support Your Blood Sugar Levels To Enhance Weight Loss, Energy Levels, and Mood.

-Many clients ask me what to eat to provide energy, hormone support, mental clarity, enhanced mood, and improved metabolic function.
-The key is eat the right amounts of food at the right times throughout the day to support your blood sugar levels.
+Many clients ask me what to eat to lose weight naturally, enhance energy, support hormones, improve mental clarity, and elevate mood.
+The key is to eat the right amount of food at the right times throughout the day to support your blood sugar levels.
 Sugar levels are ranges of concentrations of blood glucose levels (aka sugar) that occur in the blood.
-Learn more here.

-Consistency is key in your eating routine and menu planning helps so that know what and when you will eat.
-When you eat this way you should be able to have more energy, think clearly, never be hungry, and be a fat burning machine.
+Consistency is key in your eating routine and menu planning is a great tool to help you know what and when you will eat.
+When you eat this way you should be able to have more energy, think clearly, never be hungry, and be a fat-burning machine.
 You have heard the term “hangry” right?
 Let’s avoid that.
 Trust me, your friends and family will be happy.

 Try this eating this way for one week to help with skipping meals and to avoid overeating later in the day.

 - Try a 12 hour overnight intermittent fast.
 Example – eat dinner at 7:00 pm and breakfast at 7:00 am.

 - Eat 5 times daily.
 Include 3 small meals and 2 small snacks.

 - Aim to consume 7-10 servings of vegetables daily.
 Fiber helps blood sugar levels.

 - Include protein with every meal and snack.
 Protein helps blood sugar levels